anycoinsio/docs/src/developer/webhooks/events/deposit-processing.md

-# Deposit Completed
+# Deposit Processing

-The `Deposit Completed` webhook is triggered whenever a deposit to your AnyCoins account is confirmed by the network.
-This webhook provides immediate notification, allowing you to track incoming funds efficiently.
+The `Deposit Processing` webhook is triggered whenever a deposit to your AnyCoins account is confirmed by the network and is currently swapping to the target coin.
+You will not receive this webhook if no swap needed.

 <div class="warning">
 Do not forget to <a href="../signature.html">check the signature</a> before processing a webhook!